boutell/tome/README-test.md

 ## Plan

 * Bootstrap this very quickly into something I can stand to use to edit JavaScript, just enough to work on it and see the problems.
 DONE
-* Fix the flicker.
-DONE
+* Fix the flicker LOL
+* Find
+* Find and Replace
 * Undo/redo
+* Why do emojis act weird?
 * File locking for the actual file
 * Make the js stuff file extension specific
 * Make the js stuff work in a script tag too
 * Add some HTML stuff
 * Respect .editorconfig
-* More efficient rendering in more situations, for slow links

 ## Install